Ask the Commish.Com

 The mantra in fantasy, of course, is not to assume that opportunity leads to production.
 While that is also true with the targets, of course, it makes sense that there is a direct correlation to receivers who were heavily targeted in the passing game with those who had strong fantasy seasons.

 From that perspective, these players had the most disappointing seasons of all, because the opportunities were there.
 Moreover, since they failed to produce on the volume of opportunities with which they were presented, there is a chance that they will see a significant decline in opportunities (targets) this year.
-Take Garrett Wilson.
+Take Wan'Dale Robinson.
 His situation may be unique given his huge volume with minimal results (and admittedly horrific QB situation), but the point must be made that receivers who are targeted a lot (and may even catch high percentage of their targets) may not necessarily be fantasy studs.

 Team Share